spikespaz/dotfiles/README.md

 # BirdOS

-Welcome.
-This repository houses my personal configuration files for my computers running NixOS.
+Welcome, this repository houses my personal configuration files for my computers running [NixOS].

-There are also may modules and packages that some people may find useful to utilize in their own NixOS or Home Manager environments.
+There are may modules and packages that some people may find useful to utilize in their own NixOS or Home Manager environments.

 ## Usage